angular/angular/aio/content/guide/angular-compiler-options.md

 ### `enableResourceInlining`

-When `true`, replaces the `templateUrl` and `styleUrls` property in all `@Component` decorators with inlined contents in `template` and `styles` properties.
+When `true`, replaces the `templateUrl` and `styleUrls` properties in all `@Component` decorators with inline content in the `template` and `styles` properties.

 When enabled, the `.js` output of `ngc` does not include any lazy-loaded template or style URLs.

-For library projects generated with the CLI, the development configuration default is `true`.
+For library projects generated with the Angular CLI, the development configuration default is `true`.

 <a id="enablelegacytemplate"></a>